 We are asking that all clients continue to stick to their original payment schedule, even in the event of rescheduling.
 Our regular payment schedule is: Retainer due at booking, 90-day payment (which is 50% of the balance) and then final payment due a week before the wedding.
 This has helped us tremendously and we truly appreciate all clients who paid their 90-day payments in 2020 even if they postponed their event.
 Of course if you need to adjust your payment schedule or would prefer to make payments based on the new date, we certainly understand.
 Please reach out to discuss further.

 Is there anything I should know about Femina’s personal policies during COVID?

-Additionally, it is increasingly difficult to successfully “quarantine” following a larger event, before entering into other clients’ homes for their scheduled portrait sessions (ie. maternity, newborn sessions, etc.).
+Additionally, it is difficult to successfully “quarantine” following a larger event, before entering into other clients’ homes for their scheduled portrait sessions (ie. maternity, newborn sessions, etc).
 Please understand this has been very difficult on our business, our team and our wedding couples and we’re trying to do the best we can to accommodate everyone, while also taking our safety and well-being into consideration.

 MICRO-WEDDINGS & ELOPEMENTS